baselshlewett/demo-app-BE/README.md

 ## Running the project

 After installion you can run <code>php artisan serve</code> and then you can open the page at http://localhost:8000/api/v1/messages-log?date_from=2021-07-07&date_to=2021-10-15 to make sure it is running correctly

+## Running the frontend

+The frontend is built using Angular and can be found here: https://github.com/ba1948/demo-app-FE